realfranser/fullstack-toolbox/README.md

 This is a fullstack *template* that allows to create a fast MVP for any web application project.

-The front-end is built with Typescript+React, the middle-end is built with Typescript+Express and the backend will use Golang using a microservices architecture.
+The front-end is built with Typescript+React, the api is built with Typescript+Express and the backend will use Golang using a microservices architecture.